ubccpsc/classy/docs/continuous-integration-setup.md

 ## Setup Overview

 A pull-request MUST pass all tests in the continuous integration (CI) test suite before it is merged into the Master branch of the root project.
-This setup ensures that code may only be merged into the Master branch (a.) through a pull-request opened on Github, (b.) approved by at least one member of the project, and (c.) passes all CI tests.
+This setup ensures that code may only be merged into the Master branch (a.) through a pull-request opened on Github, (b.) approved by at least one member of the project, and (c.) after it passes all CI tests.

 **Three components:** Github Public or Github Enterprise, Circle CI, and Coveralls.